Internships - For Students

-Advanced Ph.D. candidates at Johns Hopkins University are eligible to apply for a BCI internship.
+Advanced Ph.D. candidates who are registered as full-time Johns Hopkins University students eligible to apply for a BCI internship.
 In some cases, biomedical postdocs are also eligible.
 Different schools may have slightly different requirements, so please contact us for more information.

 - Read the FAQs: The FAQs provide helpful answers to a number of questions you might have as you consider an internship.